vettom/vettom.github.io/docs/Reference/Certification/serverless.md

 > Only single App Engine App per project!

 ## App Engine
 Managed code runtime.
 Can build complete app stack like DB.
 Support for more languages.
-OR can use app engin flexible to containarise unsupported languages.
+OR can use app engin flexible to containarize unsupported languages.

 - Service (Code execution) single service can support multiple revisions.
 - Version
     - Instance (Single or multi or autoscale)

 ### Traffic splitting
 When multiple versions are running, split can be done via IP, HTTP cookie or random selection.
-Http Cookie is preffered as user will end in same version.
+Http Cookie is preferred as user will end in same version.

 ## Scaling
 - Standard : saves money by waiting until no instances are available to serve